mperov/ownDockerRegistry/README.md

 ```

 ## Docker client configure
-On the second step you have generated self-signed certificate but docker may only pull from docker registry with trusted certificate.
+On the second step you have generated self-signed certificate but docker may only communicate from docker registry with trusted certificate.
 So you should place the certificate to special directory on each machines:
 ```console
 $ sudo mkdir -p /etc/docker/certs.d/myserver:443/